pierre-rouleau/pel/README.rst

   or features from `Anzu`_ or `Swiper`_.
 Same for input and auto completion, cross reference, etc...
 - **Extensive Introspection** with contextual help commands that describe major mode and minor modes, indentation and hard-tab control, cross-reference control, etc...
-  These commands print information in specialized help buffer with buttons for relevant customizable user-option and specialized descriptions.
+These contextual commands open specialized help buffers that assembles everything relevant in one place with buttons to quickly access the relevant customizable user-options.
 - **Flexible Tree-sitter Support**

   - Customization-specified selection of  whether the Tree-sitter or classic